petershin/liferay-learn/docs/dxp/latest/en/building-applications/objects/creating-and-managing-objects/actions/defining-object-actions.md

    ![Go to the Action Builder tab to define a custom trigger, conditions, and action.](./defining-object-actions/images/02.png)

-1. For Trigger, determine *when* the action is performed.
+1. Specify a Trigger event to determine when the action is performed.

    | Trigger | Description |
    | :--- | :--- |